skelatorian/Challenge-3/README.md

 I made this repo for my Password Generator Challenge.

-***Bugs: whenever you type in a character that is not numeric, the generator will continue, however it will not give a password. :(***
+***Bugs: whenever you type in a character that is not numeric, the generator will continue, but it will not give a password.
+However, the code does pass all the criteria's needed for the user :)***